highskyY8K/Gumstra/README.md

 # Gumstra
 Gumstra is a script i made cuz i was Bored for a game called Doomspire brickbattle in luau.
 ![image](https://github.com/user-attachments/assets/6f79e09d-7fe7-47c1-80c8-a773ce4c63a0)
+18/10/2025
+about 90% of this script was vibe coded and its ai af..
 ## Plans:

 I'm going to add support for ALL of the other doomspire games V